-Ikepod launched in 1994 without a history, so co-founder and designer Marc Newson could create his own playground. and that is exactly what he did.
+Ikepod launched in 1994 so co-founder and designer Marc Newson could create his own playground, which is exactly what he did.
 And there is no better example of his joyful design than the Ikepod Megapode launched in 1999.
 But to trade a Rolex for it?